DrTimothyAldenDavis/SuiteSparse/SPQR/README.txt

 do 'make gpu' in SPQR/Demo to test it (compare your output with SPQR/Demo/qrdemo_gpu.out.
 For more extensive tests, see SPQR/Demo/go*.m.

-NOTE:  you may get an error about a C++-style commment in the C header file, /usr/local/cude/include/cuComplex.h.
-This is a bug in NVIDIA CUDA 7.0.
-If you encounter this error, then either edit the file and delete all lines beginning with "//", or upgrade to CUDA 7.5.

 QUICK START FOR MATLAB USERS (on Windows, Linux, Solaris, or the Mac OS): To compile and test the MATLAB mexFunctions, do this in the MATLAB command window: